Add a Book Swapping Feature to Goodreads

 While having established the credit system was a major breakthrough, there were still functionalities that I had to think through: how exactly the credit system would work and how users could interact with the book swapping tool.

 I created a few Task Flows to help me think through these functionalities and I later revised them after my usability testing because testing revealed that certain components didn’t fit in within the larger context as expected.

 Here is the primary Task Flow which solves the users need, the task is for the user to find a book and send a book swap request.
 This is the final version which had been validated during my usability tests.

 I developed iterations of wireframes using pen and paper and then developed the pages most in line with solving the defined problem in Mid-Fidelity in Figma.

-I based the main ‘Creative Confidence’ book page on Goodreads’ current design, but I wanted to update the page with modern elements from Audible's UI.
-I also wanted to remove unnecessary functionalities to help highlight the book swapping feature in a way that would feel natural to returning users.
+I based the main ‘Creative Confidence’ book page on Goodreads’ current design, but I wanted to update the page with modern elements from Audible's UI (I had chosen Audible as it's Goodreads' sister company, and under the Amazon umbrella as well).
+I also wanted to highlight the book swapping feature in a way that would feel natural to returning users.

 Below are early Lo-Fi and Mid-Fi drafts of the main Book Swapping page which highlight the benefits of book swapping, showcase available books, and outline the process.
 These were later iterated upon, but they served as my starting point.

 Once I designed my Mid-Fi wireframes, I created a prototype in Figma and due to time constraints, I only had the opportunity to conduct testing with 2 participants within my targeted demographic.
 If I had more time, I would have tested the flow with additional users.

 Participants said that the task was intuitive, but there were a few suggestions and takeaways: